Sualeh77/ERAV4-ass4/README.md

 ## 📞 Support

-For questions or issues, please open an issue in the repository or contact the development team.
+For questions or issues, please open an issue in the repository.

 ---